Connecting to Cloud Networks with Datto VPN Keys

 Prerequisites

-This article assumes you have already created a network and downloaded the VPN keys for your virtualization.
+This article assumes you have already created a cloud network and added an Organization VPN to a network for your virtualization.

 Connecting to cloud networks with your Datto VPN keys